 College Essay Tips to Bring out the Best in Your Writing

 If on entering college you think that all you have to do to have good grades is continue to write your essays in the same way you did it in high school, then you are in for a nasty surprise.
 College-level essay writing significantly differs from what you are most likely used to.
 The rules applied to essay writing in high school exist primarily to teach you the basics of expressing your ideas and opinions on paper.
 They are like training wheels you need to get the hang of academic writing but are not expected to rely on throughout your life.
-In college, you simultaneously have much more freedom and much greater responsibility.
-It takes some getting used to – and in this article, we will give you some college essay tips to make the transition as smooth as possible.

 If you feel the desire to write a book, what would it be about?